Ayurvedic massage with essential oils is a form of self-massage that is healing, enjoyable and is said to slow the aging process.

 Terri & I were recently invited to an Essential Oil Winter Blending Workshop at Shine Yoga by our friend, Julie Melton (Yoga Instructor RYT 500) .

-Terri and I aren’t experienced in yoga whatsoever, but have heard so many great things about it and thought this would be a great opportunity to get a peek inside the yoga world.
+Obviously, we thought this would be a great opportunity to get a peek inside the yoga world.

 Julie and her friend Stacy Mallow (500hr E-RYT, Ayuryoga instructor with Complete Yoga & Ayurveda) taught this special class.

 Firstly, they included the basics of Ayurveda (the sister science of yoga) and the techniques for protecting skin in the winter season, including abhyanga.